Determining How Long Your Savings Will Last in Retirement

 These uncertainties make it advisable to err on the side of caution when estimating how long your retirement savings will last.
 Various online sources can be used to help in calculating the length of time your savings are expected to support you during retirement.
 After determining the rate of return you expect your savings to earn, a retirement savings withdrawal calculator can help you figure out the length of time your savings are expected to last at a given rate.

 Another method of determining how long your savings might last in retirement is to readjust your withdrawal amount each year depending on your life expectancy and your portfolio value.
-This avoids the danger of sticking to a specified withdrawal percentage only to find that your investment returns have underperformed your expectations, causing you to exhaust your savings earlier than expected.
+This avoids the danger of sticking to a specified withdrawal percentage only to find that your investment returns have underfunded your expectations, causing you to exhaust your savings earlier than expected.
 A life expectancy calculator can be used to determine the amount you can withdraw on a yearly basis using this approach.